Metallica’s James Hetfield Looks Back At Metallica Albums In New Interview

 Metallica has been around for more than three and a half decades.
-When you reach that rare level of rock stardom, there are few things that your die hard fans don’t know about your band, and that can be said about Metallica.
+When you reach that rare level of rock stardom, there are few things your die-hard fans don’t know about your band, and that can be said about Metallica.

-After all, what die hard fan doesn’t know that Cliff Burton said he’d only join Metallica if the band left Los Angeles and moved to San Francisco?
+After all, what die-hard fan doesn’t know that Cliff Burton said he’d only join Metallica if the band left Los Angeles and moved to San Francisco?
 What die hard fan doesn’t know that Lars Ulrich was groomed as a pre-teen to become a pro tennis player like his father?

 So what is left to know about Metallica?

-In a new interview with Sopitas.com, a Mexican website – that came hot on the heels of Metallica’s performances in Mexico City (with a guest appearance by Iggy Pop!) earlier this month – James Hetfield was asked “What don’t fans know?” about each of Metallica’s albums.
+In a new interview with Sopitas.com, a Mexican website – that came hot on the heels of Metallica’s performances in Mexico City (with a guest appearance by Iggy Pop!) earlier this month – James Hetfield was asked, “What don’t fans know?” about each of Metallica’s albums.

-What the Metallica front man said might surprise even some of the most die hard Metallica fans.
+What the Metallica front man said might surprise even some of the most die-hard Metallica fans.

 For their debut record, Kill ’em All, Hetfield says that Metallica recorded their album in a haunted studio.
 Recorded in May, 1983, at Music America Studios in Rochester, New York, James said that the Metallica roadies would go upstairs to Lars Ulrich’s drum kit and the cymbals would mysteriously be spinning on their own.